 Internships and Co-ops are intensive Field Education experiences in the student’s field of study, designed to integrate strongly the use of knowledge, attitudes, tasks, and skills learned in the classroom.
 As this is a requirement of only some programs, all students have the option to complete an elective Internship or Co-op in place of one free elective course.
 Students must successfully complete all Field Education credits before an Internship or Co-op can begin.

 Field supervision is an important element of all these experiences.
 Supervisors meet with their student workers weekly to discuss performance, give advice, and provide a graded evaluation at the end of the experience.
-For supervisors or organizations wishing to advertise a Field Education Placement, Internship, or Co-op opportunity, please click here.
+For supervisors or organizations wishing to advertise a Field Education Placement, Internship, or Co-op opportunity, please visit our Job Board.
 The Field Education Fair is held the first week of classes, every fall.
 For organizations/supervisors wishing to participate, please contact the Field Education Department for more details.
 Each summer, the FE Fair registration form will be available at the top of this page.
-For those wishing to participate, each year the completed registration form must be submitted to the Director of Field Education no later than the last day of August.
+For those wishing to participate, each year the completed registration form must be submitted to the Registrar’s office no later than the last day of August.

 Internships and Co-op's are a real commitment to practical ministry and application.
 That's why we've created a special area just for you to learn more about the process.Enter Here

 Find the Right Student

 Did you know we have a job board where you can post positions?Job Board